AdesisNetlife/coder-bible/README.md

 > Don't be a sinner, come back to the herd

-> **Work in progress!**
+> **work in progress!**

 ## About

-This is a multi-purpose living documentation about principles, pragmatic metodologies, coding-style guide, best practices and conventions to be a reference in our daily work to the geek guys in [Adesis Netlife][adesis], helping you to follow the shared conventions and helping you to be a pragmatic programmer
+This is a multi-purpose living documentation about principles, pragmatic metodologies, coding-style guides, best practices and conventions to be a reference in our daily work for the geek guys in [Adesis Netlife][adesis].

+ helping you to follow the shared conventions and helping you to be a pragmatic programmer

 ## Our Zen